 Posted by: Alan Webb

-If you want a gentle walks on near-by trails try one of the 8 trails surrounding Montpelier, historic home of James Madison
+If you want a gentle walk on near-by trails, try one of the 8 trails surrounding Montpelier, historic home of James Madison.

 The Shenandoah National Park web site list 47 hiking trails near-by Shenandoah National Park hiking trails

 Lake Anna State Park list 12 trails and is a short drive from our Inn.
-Lake Anna State Park hiking Trais all easy to moderate difficulty.
+Lake Anna State Park hiking Trails all easy to moderate difficulty.

 When hiking our area most of the winter temperatures fall into the high 30’s to low 50’s but check the weather report and dress appropriately in layers.
 You will need to adjust your clothing as the day progress.
 Speaking of dressing the word is layers but check with an expert such as this web site Dress for Hiking

-Make sure some one knows which trails your hiking and when you plan on returning, we will be happy to be your contact for this information.
+Make sure someone knows which trails you're hiking and when you plan on returning, we will be happy to be your contact for this information.
 Good idea to write down all your information, plans and contact numbers for us.
-Don’t worry if your checking out before doing your hiking, we still want you safe and will help you stay safe.
+Don’t worry if you're checking out before doing your hiking, we still want you safe and will help you stay safe.

 With just a small amount of forethought and preparation winter hiking around the Ebenezer House Bed & Breakfast in Central Virginia will be safe and a lot of fun!